jbreckmckye/nortis/README.md

 ### Displaying text

-Any Tetris game needs to show the score.
+Our game needs to show the score.

 The PSX doesn't really give you much in the way of text rendering.
 There is a debug font (shown above) but it's extremely basic - for development and not much else.